The History of Presidents’ Day

 The first celebration of Presidents’ Day took place to honor President George Washington.
 The official recognition began in 1885 when it was established as a day of remembrance throughout the entire country.
 But the story of Presidents’ Day started much earlier than that—and almost a century later, the holiday was turned into a day to acknowledge and show appreciation for all presidents, including Washington.

 How Did Presidents’ Day Come into Existence?

 Also initially included with the Uniform Monday Holiday Act was a provision that combined the celebration of Washington’s birthday with Abraham Lincoln’s birthday and the proposal to rename the holiday Presidents’ Day.
 However, this concept didn’t receive universal agreement and didn’t come to pass.
-The Uniform Monday Holiday Act did receive approval and took effect in 1971 with President Richard M. Nixon’s executive order.
+The Uniform Monday Holiday Act received approval and took effect in 1971 thanks to President Richard M. Nixon’s executive order.

 The Shift from Washington’s Birthday to Presidents’ Day

 Although Washington’s Birthday was never officially changed to Presidents’ Day, during the 1970s and 1980s people began to refer to the holiday as simply “Presidents’ Day.”
 It was especially used by retailers and marketers to advertise sales on this three-day weekend and call it a “Presidents’ Day Sale.”

 By the early 2000s, half of all states had changed the name of Washington’s Birthday to Presidents’ Day.
 This led to a common theme across the country and the shift from calling it Washington’s Birthday to Presidents’ Day or even Presidents’ Day weekend.
 However, on the official calendar, the third Monday in February is still listed as Washington’s Birthday.